arangodb/docs/3.9/aql/extending.md

 When used in clusters, UDFs are always executed on the [Coordinator](../architecture-deployment-modes-cluster-architecture.html).
-Queries that would push UDF execution to DB-Servers, e.g. if a UDF is used inside a traversal PRUNE condition, will abort with a parse error.
+Queries that would push UDF execution to DB-Servers will abort with a parse error.
+UDFs cannot be used in traversal PRUNE conditions at all.

 As UDFs are written in JavaScript, each query that executes a UDF will acquire one V8 context to execute the UDFs in it.
 V8 contexts can be re-used across subsequent